 Considering RAN1 response LS regarding details on UE-gNB RTT is pending, it is proposed to align language with agreement for drx-HARQ-RTT-TimerDL and have a RAN2 working assumption that the offset to UL RTT timer be offset via UE-gNB RTT.

 Proposal 2: RAN2 working assumption: offset for drx-HARQ-RTT-TimerUL is equal to UE-gNB RTT (if RAN1 decides something that requires to change this we can revisit it as in DL).

+Proposal 3: RAN2 to discuss whether value of drx-HARQ-RTT-TimerUL is connected to UL HARQ retransmission scheme (e.g. as in DL for HARQ feedback enabled/disabled).